rcwelsh/spm12Batch/README.md

 # spm12Batch

-#### An ecosystem for doing pre-processing of fMRI data in a flexible, and reproducible manner.
+#### An ecosystem for doing pre-processing of fMRI data in a flexible and reproducible manner.

 **spm12Batch** provides suite of **bash** commands for interacting with neuroimaging processing software.
 The purpose of this suite is to provide automated processing pipeline elements to take BOLD (T2*) data from participant space to MNI space.
-The tool utilize various neuroimaging software packages which are freely available.
+The tool utilizes various neuroimaging software packages which are freely available.

 #### My apologies in advance for some scripts that have been deprecated but not removed as yet.